Learning the night sky, a personal experience…

 My personal advice is to take it slowly and to enjoy the experience.
 You have plenty of time to take it all in and to learn at your own pace.
 You may just like to learn the constellations first then learn all about the Moon and the planets.
 This gives you a good grounding and knowledge of the night sky for when you progress to obtaining your first telescope to see more deeply and clearly into the universe.

-I must say I was very humbled and proud to have received from the new committee members at the AGM a lifetime membership to SAS…what a wonderful thing to have done, thank you so much everyone :-)
+I was very humbled and proud to have received from the new committee when I retired a lifetime membership to SAS

-If you live near the Gold Coast please come along to one of our club meetings or field nights as we warmly welcome new people who have an interest in the night sky.
-You are most welcome to download the current e-newsletter called EH (Event Horizon) which has all the latest news and events.
-(Please click on the SAS logo to go to the website)
+If you live near the Gold Coast please come along to one of our SAS club meetings or field nights as we warmly welcome new people who have an interest in the night sky.
+You are most welcome to download the current e-newsletter called EH (Event Horizon) which has all the latest news and club events.
+(Please click on the SAS logo to go to the website) or go to: https://sas.org.au/

 My web site is to share my love of astronomy and space and hopefully you may find something that helps you on your journey of learning all about this wondrous universe that we all live in.